The Public Interest Disclosure Act 2018 (PID Act) facilitates appropriate disclosure of public interest information to certain persons or authorities.

 If you wish to make a public interest disclosure about the CTP Regulator or any of its officers, you can do this in a number of ways:

-- You can contact the CTP Regulator’s responsible officer appointed under the PID Act:
+1. You can contact the CTP Regulator’s designated responsible officer:

 Email: CTP_PID@sa.gov.au